GioGioWasTaken/Linux-Machine/Pwnable.kr/Rookiss/ascii_easy/solution.md

 `gdb-peda$ print &system
 $1 = (<text variable, no debug info> *) 0x3eed0 <system>`
  0x5555e000+0x3eed0= 0x5594CD0 fuck.
-It seems the author intentionally prevented us access to the system function
+It seems the author intentionally prevented us access to the system function.

+Okay, well, we can still look for other functions in libc.
+We don't have to jump at their start, either.

 ```bash
 rop ascii_easy | grep "pop edi" | awk '{print $1}'  > pop_edi_addr.txt
 ```
 first run this command, to see if we have some printable pop edi gadgets.